 - Chuck Roast – 2.25 lb.

 - Boneless Pork Chop – 4 x 8 oz.

 Great selection, right?
-Grab your own ButcherBox and score a free pack of bacon with every order.
-For life!
-(Limited time offer.)
+Grab your own ButcherBox and score a free pack of bacon with your order.

 What's the price of ButcherBox meat?

 As you would expect, ButcherBox prices are higher than conventional meat you might find in the grocery store.
 That said, they're about the same as what I would pay for this quality (grass-fed, heritage, free-range, hormone-free, etc.) locally.
 If I can find it.
 And that's a very big “if.”